 This represents a three year extension, which is pretty awesome.
 To take advantage of this, just add your eligible Chase card to your Lyft profile, and use it to pay for rides.
 There’s no limit on how many bonus points you can earn.

 Personally I value Ultimate Rewards points at ~1.7 cents each.
 I use the Chase Sapphire Reserve for my Lyft rides, and I value that at a 17% return on that spending, which is pretty incredible.
-Keep in mind that all of the above cards can potentially earn Ultimate Rewards points that can be transfered to airline & hotel partners, thanks to the ability to combine Chase points across accounts.
+Keep in mind that all of the above cards can potentially earn Ultimate Rewards points that can be transferred to airline & hotel partners, thanks to the ability to combine Chase points across accounts.

 What about the Chase Lyft Pink benefit?